Jesus Take the Wheel

 Recent Blog Posts

 Cyberpunk Witches Facebook Group LaunchesGuest Post by a CyberPunkWitch Talks About Motivation for New Group November 16, 2018 Today's blog is written by a new acquaintance of mine, CyberPunkWitch.
-After reaching out to me on my Facebook Page, I thought...read more
+After reaching out to me on my Facebook Page, I thought it'd be nice...read more

 It’s a Mother F*cking Magical Year This is the year you can level up your powers February 22, 2018 A calendar year, whether you use any of the widely popular calendars such as Gregorian, Lunar, Solar, Buddhist, Islamic, Hebrew, or even Julian, are based on...read more